The Americas are in shambles.

 Large-scale protests were also held in Peru when then-President Martin Vizcarra was impeached.
 Manuel Merino, who replaced Vizcarra, resigned from office only after five days as some protesters were reportedly killed.
 Various demonstrations were also held in Colombia against their president, Ivan Duque, for several reasons.

-These massive, anti-government protests around Latin America, although some are violent and deadly, bore fruit as their governments listened.
+These massive, anti-government protests around Latin America, though some are violent and deadly, bore fruit as their governments took notice.

 As many Filipinos experienced “hardship” under Duterte’s regime in the last four years of his governance, several leftist groups took to the streets to condemn him during his State of the Nation Address last year.
 Online outrage against him also continued to spark in the last four months of 2020.